khackethal/project-4-client/README.md

 - Easy travel through the app between trips, lists and other user profiles, with everyting the user would expect to be a link actually being one
 - Building the entire React frontend with pure CSS from scratch, not using any libraries or frameworks

 A stretch goal I dind't have time to implement was a messaging functionality between users, which I might revisit in the coming weeks.
+Please see below for other future features.

 ### Technologies/ Frameworks/ APIs